marciofao/user-wp-block/README.md

 ## Database included
-An export of the testing site users and posts is available in this repo:
+An export of the testing site users and posts is available in this file contained in the repo:

 `all-in-one-export.wpress`